underscoreio/shapeless-guide/src/pages/representations/coproducts.md

 ### Switching encodings using *Generic*

 `Coproduct` types are difficult to parse on first glance.
-However, we can easily see how they fit into the larger picture of generic encodings.
+However, we can see how they fit into the larger picture of generic encodings.
 In addition to understanding case classes and case objects, shapeless' `Generic` type class also understands